Company Admin Guide to Piloting or Rolling Out AgilityHealth®

 The scheduling for these sessions can become challenging - so we suggest you do this as much in advance as possible to ensure the highest number of attendees.

 - Certify Facilitators through our AgilityHealth® Facilitator (AHF) Certification course.
-We offer monthly public virtual courses or can provide a private virtual course, depending on your number of participants (additional costs apply)
+We offer a self-led online course, a monthly instructor-led public virtual course or can provide a private instructor-led virtual course, depending on your number of participants (additional costs apply).

 - Prepare Leaders to understand what their Teams will be partaking in and how this valuable data can be used to help your Teams continuously improve their health and performance